move-coop/parsons/CONTRIBUTING.md

 * Inline comments explaining complex codes and methods are appreciated.

+If you are building a new connector or extending an existing connector, there are more best practices in the [How to Build a Connector](https://move-coop.github.io/parsons/html/build_a_connector.html) documentation.

 ## Documentation

 Parsons documentation is built using the Python Sphinx tool.
 Sphinx uses the `docs/*.rst` files in the repository to create the documentation.